Office of Research Integrity

 2. When the study population includes pregnant women, the purpose of the research is to improve the mother's health, and the risks to the fetus are minimal, informed consent of both the mother and father is required unless: 1) the purpose of the research is to meet the health needs of the mother; 2) the father's identity or whereabouts cannot reasonably be ascertained; 3) he is not reasonably available; or 4) the pregnancy resulted from rape (45 CFR 46.204)

 D. Emancipated Minor

-An "emancipated minor" may only give informed consent when there is documentation that the minor is "emancipated", i.e. a marriage certificate, a rental lease signed by the minor, etc.
+An "emancipated minor" may only give informed consent when there is documentation that the minor is "emancipated", i.e. the minor is married (a marriage certificate), or becomes self-supporting, as determined by the court.

 The IRB must specifically approve informed consent being obtained from a legally authorized representative who must be specifically named rather than from the individual who will be the research participant.

 The informed consent must include the following required elements (45 CFR 46.116(a)(1) and 21 CFR 50.25)and must be written in lay language (see MUSC Informed Consent Guidelines):